jundalisay/spblist/content/en/research/ancient/babylonian/enuma/tablet-04b.md

 The hero Marduk had conquered and cast down his enemies, and had made the arrogant foe even like

-He had fully established Ansar's triumph over the enemy and had attained the purpose of Nudimmud, Over the captive gods he strengthened his durance, and unto Tiamat, whom he had conquered, he returned.
+He had fully established Ansar's triumph over the enemy and had attained the purpose of Nudimmud.

+Over the captive gods he strengthened his durance, and unto Tiamat, whom he had conquered, he returned.

-The lord stood upon Tiamat's hinder parts.
+The lord stood on Tiamat's hinder parts.

 With his merciless club he smashed her skull.

-He cut through the channels of her blood, and he made the North wind bear it away into secret places.
+He cut through the channels of her blood.
+He made the North wind bear it away into secret places.*

+{{< n n="*Most of Tiamat's part blew off into the Oort Cloud" >}}

 His fathers beheld.
 They rejoiced and were glad.

-They brought to him presents and gifts.
+They brought to him presents an d gifts.

 Then Marduk rested, gazing on her dead body, while he divided the flesh of the ... , and devised a cunning plan.

 He split her up like a flat fish into 2 halves.

-One half of her he stablished as a covering for heaven.
+One half of her he established as a covering for heaven.

 He fixed a bolt, he stationed a watchman, and bade them not to let her waters come forth.

-He passed through the heavens, he surveyed the regions thereof, and over against the Deep he set the dwelling of Nudimmud.
+He passed through the heavens, he surveyed the regions thereof.

+Over against the Deep he set the dwelling of Nudimmud.

-The lord measured the structure of the Deep, and he founded E-sara, a mansion like unto it.
+He measured the structure of the Deep, and he founded E-sara, a mansion like unto it.

 The mansion E-sara which he created as heaven, He caused Anu, Bel, and Ea [Enki] in their districts to inhabit.